Registration and Authorization

 Build

-Later you will want to take advantage of the various complex functions and built in features such as action buttons, translations, payment processing, email extraction and much more.
+Later you will want to take advantage of the various complex functions and built-in features such as action buttons, translations, payment processing, email collection and much more.
 All these additional features can be added without you needing any technical knowledge.
-But for now choose Bot Statement:
+But for now click Add new interaction / plugin , choose Bot Statement and give the interaction a name:

 Tip

-To rename an interaction click the three dots on the right hand side of the interaction summary.
+To rename an interaction click the three dots on the right-hand side of the interaction summary and select Rename.
+Type the new name and click the small tick to confirm the change:

 Note